 Yes, fruit is delicious!
 Yes, eating fruit seems like a thoughtless and simple thing to do.
 BUT, do you ever have questions lingering in your mind about when it is the ideal time to eat each of your gorgeous favorite fruits so you can REALLY enjoy them?

-We figured as part of our recent produce focus, we could shed some light on how (and when) to best enjoy your produce!
-The look and feel of a piece of ripe fruit varies depending on what type you’re looking at, so take note of our tips on specific fresh fruits below!
+I figured as part of our recent produce focus, I could shed some light on how (and when) to best enjoy your produce!
+The look and feel of a piece of ripe fruit varies depending on what type you’re looking at, so take note of my tips on specific fresh fruits below!

 Fruit Ripeness Indicators